 Stories can be used in onboarding to more memorably communicate facts (complex processes, structures, and internal context) while revealing aspects of the organization’s culture and vision.
 Here’s how:

 Stories allow us to step outside ourselves and our normal roles to consider new possibilities and to empathize with others.
 You can use storytelling to help new hires visualize their future at the organization and the new opportunities that await them.
 By connecting their future to the collective story of your organization and of other employees, you encourage them to engage with the organization from their first day.

 While onboarding, new hires are learning to adapt to a new environment as well as new ways of working.
 These developed behaviors and knowledge help establish the foundation for success in a role.
 Stories are helpful to this process.
 Through storytelling, new hires are able to receive information with useful context.
 Storytelling also invites the listener to emotionally connect to the knowledge that is shared, which is a more memorable and effective way to learn.

 Onboarding and purpose-driven storytelling.

 Purposefully sharing stories as part of onboarding enables new hires to reflect on the onboarding experience, the organization, and their new roles in a meaningful way.
 Storytelling also helps them connect their own experiences to the organization’s story, inspiring action that can further support the organization’s culture and growth.

 Guiding and supporting new hires by sharing stories throughout the onboarding journey creates a sense of community that sets the foundation for their future at the organization.
 In time, they will be sharing their own stories of success in the organization.

-And don’t forget to download your guide to incorporate storytelling within onboarding!
+And don’t forget to download your guide to create a successful onboarding journey through storytelling!

 Want to connect with Molly?
 Give us a call at (859) 415-1000 or drop us a line in the form at the bottom of this page.